wtorricos/SAFEFromScratch/Readme.md

 let execContext = Context.FakeExecutionContext.Create false "build.fsx" []
 Context.setExecutionContext (Context.RuntimeContext.Fake execContext)
 ```
 if we execute `dotnet run` now we will see `-- run --` printed in the console.

-Now we are ready to add some real tasks.
+Now we are ready to add some real tasks (please read the comments and follow the code, I believe it's self explanatory)
 ```f#
 open Fake.Core
 open Fake.IO